-Throughout the on-campus sessions, the clinical training office will arrange informational meetings about the training sequence to help students ensure that they stay on schedule and get their required clinical training.
+Throughout the on-campus sessions, the Clinical Training Office will arrange informational meetings about the training sequence to help students ensure that they stay on schedule and get their required clinical training.
 Such meetings will describe the placement process, advise students regarding practicum placement, answer questions, and provide overviews regarding the future trajectory of training.
 However, students are also strongly urged to take initiative in their own training process, be prepared before deadlines arrive, and to educate themselves about their training milestones as it relates to completing a degree at Pacifica, obtaining post-doctoral training, and becoming licensed in their chosen jurisdiction.
 Students are reminded that choices made at one level of training often have significant impact on the later development of their careers.
 For this reason and others, students are encouraged to pursue the highest quality training opportunities available to them, rather than to look at practicum training as something to "check off the list."
 Students who live in rural or underserved areas are urged to begin the process of obtaining placements early.

 During the fall term of each year in the program, students should begin reviewing Pacifica's list of practicum sites.
 The sites are listed according to geographical area and include notes about training activities offered there and any special considerations.
-By the second session of fall quarter in the first year, students should submit all practicum readiness paperwork included in Training Packet I (Practicum Readiness Packet) to the office of clinical training in order to start the practicum readiness process.
-Students must resubmit paperwork included in Training Packet I to the clinical training office on the second session of fall quarter in their second year in order to start the practicum readiness process for the second practicum.
+By the second session of fall quarter in the first year, students should submit all practicum readiness paperwork included in Training Packet I (Practicum Readiness Packet) to the Clinical Training Office in order to start the practicum readiness process.
+Students must resubmit paperwork included in Training Packet I to the Clinical Training Office on the second session of fall quarter in their second year in order to start the practicum readiness process for that year's cycle of training.

 If a student has undertaken three interviews for practicum and not awarded a site, the Director of Clinical Training may refer the student for remediation.
-This remediation may include remedial clinical work, additional requirements for preparation, clinical probation, and/or referral to their advisor or the chair.
+This remediation may include remedial clinical work, additional requirements for preparation, Clinical Probation, and/or referral to their Advisor or the Chair.